vincelee888/docs/docs/editing.md

 ### CodeOutline panel

 Ionide provides live updated panel showing symbols in current file.
-It's avaliable as a additional tree view (`F# Code Outline`) in VSCode Explorer panel.
+It's available as a additional tree view (`F# Code Outline`) in VSCode Explorer panel.
 On the panel you can notice 2 buttons - right one collapse (`Click`) or extends (`Alt+Click`) all elements in the tree, left one refreshes default collapsing (only modules and namespaces extended, types collapsed).

 > Tip: Clicking on any node in the tree will move you to the place in file where symbol is defined.
 It's really useful for navigating around huge files.